elaysason/Weather-Prediction-Project/README.md

     $ git clone https://github.com/tomershay100/Multiclass-Classification.git
 ```
 ### Footnote
 I didn't include a running guide as the server which the data was taken from is no longer available so running the code in your machine is problmatic.
-I uploaded the project to present the procces and the results.In the PDFs there is a more detailed explantion of each part in Hebrew :israel:
+I uploaded the project to present the procces and the results.In the PDFs there is a more detailed explantion of each part in Hebrew.